Free tools for UK Thai restaurants

 Platform commission rates in 2026: Uber Eats charges approximately 30%, Deliveroo approximately 32%, and Just Eat approximately 14% (Just Eat uses a lower commission but also a per-order fee model for some operators).
 On a £13.50 Pad Thai via Deliveroo, you receive roughly £9.18 before VAT — leaving around £2.10–£2.60 actual margin after food cost.
 Many Thai operators don't realise this until they model it dish by dish.

 A small independent Thai restaurant (30–50 covers) in a UK regional city typically costs £80,000–£180,000 to open, including fit-out, kitchen equipment, licensing, and initial stock.
 London venues can run £200,000–£400,000+ due to higher rents and fit-out costs.
-Key ongoing fixed costs include rent (typically 8–12% of revenue for a sustainable site), business rates (the 75% retail/hospitality relief dropped to 40% in April 2025, and from April 2026 the relief scheme ends entirely — replaced by permanently lower multipliers of 38.2p for small premises under £51k rateable value), and staff wages — which carry the added pressure of the April 2026 NLW increase.
+Key ongoing fixed costs include rent (typically 8–12% of revenue for a sustainable site), business rates (the 75% retail/hospitality relief dropped to 40% in April 2025; from April 2026 the relief scheme ends entirely, replaced by permanently lower multipliers — 38.2p for small RHL premises under £51k rateable value, 43p for larger sites.
+Critically, 2026 is also a revaluation year: rateable values for restaurant premises are expected to rise around 30%, which can largely cancel out the benefit of lower multipliers for many sites), and staff wages — which carry the added pressure of the April 2026 NLW increase.

 The main UK wholesale suppliers for Thai restaurants are: JK Foods (Nottingham — nationwide, Tiger Tiger brand, jasmine rice and staples), Manning Impex (Surrey — 1,100+ SKUs, national delivery), Midlands Food Service (Burton-on-Trent — restaurant specialist, menu development), Lung Wah Chong (London — fresh Thai herbs, weekly air-freight), Thai Food Direct (Letchworth — full-service Thai specialist), and Sing Kee Foods (Leeds — Northern UK hub, 14,000 sq ft warehouse).
 For fresh aromatics like galangal and kaffir lime, Thai Fresh Direct (London) offers weekly refrigerated nationwide delivery.